opcon/telegraf/plugins/inputs/vsphere/README.md

 ### Realtime vs. historical metrics

 vCenter keeps two different kinds of metrics, known as realtime and historical metrics.

 * Realtime metrics: Avaialable at a 20 second granularity.
 These metrics are stored in memory and are very fast and cheap to query.
 Our tests have shown that a complete set of realtime metrics for 7000 virtual machines can be obtained in less than 20 seconds.
 Realtime metrics are only available on **ESXi hosts** and **virtual machine** resources.
-Realtime metrics are only stored for 1 hour in vCenter. vCenter keeps two different kinds of metrics, known as realtime and historical metrics.

-* Realtime metrics: Avaialable at a 20 second granularity.
-These metrics are stored in memory and are very fast and cheap to query.
-Our tests have shown that a complete set of realtime metrics for 7000 virtual machines can be obtained in less than 20 seconds.
-Realtime metrics are only available on **ESXi hosts** and **virtual machine** resources.
 Realtime metrics are only stored for 1 hour in vCenter.